andrewankenobi/PFF-FIFA-World-Cup-2022/README.md

     *   **Note 2:** Running `CREATE MODEL` statements in `bigqueryML.sql` will initiate model training jobs and incur BigQuery processing costs.

 ## Data Source

-The analysis relies on a publicly available FIFA World Cup 2022 dataset, typically sourced from platforms like Kaggle or specific sports data providers.
-The exact structure is detailed in the files within the `specifications/` directory.
+The analysis relies on PFF FC's proprietary tracking and event data, which combines PFF event data with Sportlogiq broadcast tracking data.
+The data specification is detailed in the files within the `specifications/` directory, particularly in `Tracking-data.md` and `Event-data.md`.
+This includes synchronized game events, possession events, player tracking data, and performance grades.